aisin-remote/qira/README.md

 # QIRA Application Installation Guide

-This guide will walk you through the steps to install the QOPRA (Quality Inspection and Project Application) application.
+This guide will walk you through the steps to install the QIRA (Quality Inspection and Project Application) application.

 ## Prerequisites